Mong Reththy: Cambodian Red Cross

 Mong Reththy sits on the board of the Cambodian Red Cross, under the chairmanship of Bun Rany, the wife Hun Sen.

 Awards and recognitions

 Lok Oknha Mong Reththy: a celebrity tycoon

 Reththy was elevated to the rank of oknha by King Sihanouk in 2006.
 Since then, Reththy Mong has become "one of Cambodia’s foremost celebrity tycoons", with 783,000 followers on Facebook as of October 2024.

 Honorary degrees

 He holds honorary doctorates in business administration and agricultural development science from the unaccredited Isles International University.

 Personal life

 Family

 Reththy married Men Sun, two years younger than him, during one of the forced marriage ceremonies along with 12 other couples orchestrated by the Pol Pot regime.
 They have three sons, two daughters, and eighteen grandchildren.
 One of his grandsons, Sowaththara Mong, currently studying at Swinburne University of Technology.

 Pets

 As his personal pet, Reththy Meng owns a cub Bengal tiger.

+Additionally, Mong Reththy built a zoo with several more tigers, lions, and other assorted animals at Mong Reththy SenChey Agri-Tourism Zone.